WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/h.md

 ## hardcode

 OK to use in developer documentation and for a technical audience.
-Avoid using in user documentation.
+Avoid using in user documentation and for a general audience.

 ## hard disk